 “Being with John (McChesney) was just pure fun,” Christianson said.
 “I was friends with him before being Brother Christianson.
 Being with him was just a dream come true.
 (The Cleansing) could have been an amazing group together.
 PB Smooth was getting big in Erie and Cleveland.
 We also had Britt Baker who’s now in AEW doing amazing things.
 McChesney got hurt and it’s a shame because we could’ve had a great feud with Asylum.”

-Yet, The Cleansing did experience a memorable moment when McChesney hit Jay Freddie in a match with Christianson’s Bible and made him bleed.
+Yet, The Cleansing did experience a memorable moment.
+This was when McChesney hit Jay Freddie in a match with Christianson’s Bible and made him bleed.

 “It was funny because every time I used the Bible in a match,” Christianson said.
 “I was terrified to not hurt them since I’m not trained and have them wonder ‘why is this jerk in the ring?’”

 Asylum also got injured around the same time.
-So without a firm creative direction, Christianson appeared in a few backstage segments on ESW events as he transitioned into his next storyline.
+So without a firm creative direction, Christianson appeared in a few backstage segments on ESW events.
+This was as he transitioned into his next storyline.
 Christianson also would partake in an occasional humorous pre-show ritual.

 “Before bigger shows, I’d do a ‘prayer’ backstage,” he said.
 “I’d write a prayer based off a 1980s television show and then Puma would request it end with a different song each time.”